 Favourite swims are the first few pegs near the reedbed and the last few pegs on the dam wall.
 Small fish are often herded by the pike and zander into this area in the winter, and if the small fish are there, the pike and zander are often there as well.
 The pike in Coombe tend to be very nomadic, maybe due to the featureless lake bed, therefore, when fishing, a roving approach is advisable, swim hopping until the fish are found.

 Obviously before fishing for pike, anglers should be aware of how to properly hold and unhook the species.
 Fishery Officer Jake Davoile is always on hand to help out and give advice when required.

-Anglers should also have the correct fishing gear for the species, especially a large 42" landing net minimum, a long unhooking mat, a pair of forceps and a pair of wire cutters.
-When pike fishing it is vitally important to use a wire trace, this stops the pike's teeth from cutting through the line.
+Anglers should also have the correct fishing gear for the species, especially a minimum of a 42" landing net, a long unhooking mat, a pair of forceps and a pair of wire cutters.
+When pike fishing it is vitally important to use a wire trace as this stops the pike's teeth from cutting through the line.
 The trace should be a minimum of 18in long and made of 20lb wire.

 Big carp fishing at Coombe

 When it comes to carp, Coombe carp can be difficult to catch.
 However, because the stocking rate is relatively low at about 150 fish, most are large with the majority weighing over 20lbs with mirrors to 34lbs and commons to 39lbs being caught.